FlashSystems/CheckUnits/README.md

 * 4.4
 * 5.0

-And the following `systemd` versions:
+And the following `systemd` versions (a warning is shown if an older version is detected):
 * 239
 * 240
+* 241
+* 242

 The script should work with newer versions of `bash` and `systemd` also.
 If not, please file a bug.